 Applicants are encouraged to use this checklist to ensure that their application is complete.
-Refer to the RFP Guidelines for application submittal deadline and procedures.
+Refer to the GPA Guidelines for application submittal deadline and procedures.

-Electronic applications must be entered into the Youth Online Data Application (YODA) to be accepted.
+Electronic applications must be entered into cBASERS to be accepted.
 No faxed or emailed applications will be accepted.

-Contents ✓ Completed Confirm that you are using the materials for the 2023-24 YA Application.
-Application Cover Page (First page of Grant Narrative) is complete - all information filled in Application Narrative (Sections A, B, C, D only) is limited to twelve pages or less and is uploaded into YODA.
+Contents ✓ Completed Confirm that you are using the materials for the 2024-26 YA Application.
+Application Cover Page (First page of Grant Narrative) is complete - all information filled in Application Narrative (Sections A and B only) is limited to twelve pages or less and is uploaded into cBASERS.
 2 Diversity and Inclusion SMART Goals are entered on Chart 1.
-Industry-Recognized Certifications (Chart 2) and Advanced Standing/Transcripted Credit (Chart 3) are complete Proposed Budget Worksheet is keyed into YODA - Detail is provided for all cost categories Quarterly Program Plan match totals on cover and budget page and uploaded into YODA. is \square Student counts match up across all sections where student numbers are required.
-Steering Committee Chart is complete and has at least five different entities represented.
-Copy of Consortium Grievance Policy is uploaded into YODA.
-Steering Committee Minutes/Agenda is uploaded into YODA.
+Proposed Budget is keyed into cBASERS - > Detail is provided for all cost categories.
+Student counts match up across all sections where student numbers are required.
+Steering Committee Chart is complete and has at least five different